MichaelCurrin/learn-to-code/en/topics/version_control/Git/configure/commit_message_template.md

 ### 2. Exclude template from version control

-Ignore the template in a global git ignore file.
+The template file should not be added to version control, as you will change it locally depending on the feature you are working on and you don't need it to be in your history or repo code.

-The file should not be added to version control, as you will change it locally depending on the feature you are working on and you don't need it to be in your history or repo code.
+Therefore you should `_COMMIT_MESSAGE` to your an ignore file

-Therefore add `_COMMIT_MESSAGE` to your local ignore file (which will then appear for others too.
-Or even better, add `_COMMIT_MESSAGE` to your [Global ignore file](global_ignore_file.md), so that the repo's ignore file is unaffected and _all_ your repos will ignore this file.
+Add `_COMMIT_MESSAGE` to your user's [Global ignore file](global_ignore_file.md).
+This takes a bit more effort than a local repo file, but you only have to do it once and it gets applied _all_ your repos.
+Also you don't have to add `_COMMIT_MESSAGE` to each repo's ignore file.

 ### 3. Configure the repo to use the template